 Nucleic Acid Structure

 Because nucleic acids can form huge polymers which can take on many shapes, there are several ways to discuss the “structure of nucleic acid”.
 It can mean something as simple as the sequence of nucleotides in a piece of DNA, or something as complex as the way that DNA molecule folds and how it interacts with other molecules.
+Nucleic acids are formed mainly with the elements carbon, oxygen, hydrogen, nitrogen, and phosphorus.

 Please refer to our Nucleic Acid Structure article for more information.